jarokaz/merlin-on-vertex/README.md

 1. [00-dataset-management](00-dataset-management.ipynb) describes and explore the dataset used in our examples, and load it to BigQuery.
 2. [01-dataset-preprocessing](01-dataset-preprocessing.ipynb) shows how to use NVTabular to preprocess the CSV data on GCS, as well as BigQuery data, to Parquet files with Vertex AI.
-3. [02a-training-hugectr](02a-training-hugectr.ipynb) shows how to train a HugeCTR model using Vertex AI.
+3. [02-model-training-hugectr](02-model-training-hugectr.ipynb) shows how to train a HugeCTR model using Vertex AI.
-4. [02a-training-tensorflow](02b-training-tensorflow.ipynb) shows how to train a TensorFlow model using Vertex AI.
-5. [02a-training-pytroch](02c-training-pytroch.ipynb) shows how to train a PyTroch model using Vertex AI.
-6. [03-inference-triton](03-inference-triton.ipynb) shows how to use Triton Inference Server to serve the model on Vertex AI.
+4. [03-model-inference-hugectr](03-model-inference-triton.ipynb) shows how to use Triton Inference Server to serve the model on Vertex AI.
-7. [04-e2e-pipeline](04-e2e-pipeline.ipynb) shows how to deploy and run and end-to-end NVIDIA Merlin pipeline with Vertex AI.
+5. [04-e2e-pipeline](04-e2e-pipeline.ipynb) shows how to deploy and run and end-to-end NVIDIA Merlin pipeline with Vertex AI.

 ## Getting started